 Landscape Performance Benefits

-- Reduced the total area of the originally proposed building footprints by 30%, by devising a plan that reduced the number of proposed new units from 18 to 14.
+- Reduced the total area of the initially-proposed building footprint by 30% by reducing the number of allowable new units from 18 to 14.

-- Saved nearly $140,000 in earthwork costs during construction by using the building pads of 14 demolished non-historic buildings to support new structures.
+- Saved an estimated $140,000 in earthwork costs during construction by using the building pads of 14 demolished non-historic buildings to support new structures.

 At a Glance